- Credit Score

 Documents the Lender Needs

-Your broker has most of this from pre-approval, but lenders may request updated or additional items:
+Your broker has most of this from pre-approval, but lenders may request updated or additional items.
+For the complete document checklist for your investment property mortgage, see our detailed guide.
+Common requirements include:

 - Accepted Agreement of Purchase and Sale